HussamUmer/transunet-lite/README.md

 > • [TransUNet-Lite-Tiny — Model Card (Stub)](docs/lite_tiny_card.md)

 All implemented in a way that **matches the spirit of the original papers** while fitting a **single plug-and-play evaluation pipeline**.
-Full architectural details for *TransUNet-Lite-Base* and *TransUNet-Lite-Tiny* will be released after the manuscript submission.

 ---